Skip navigation

 Department: Social Work, Education and Community Wellbeing

 Before taking an academic post at Northumbria University, Kirstin was a class teacher, senior leader, and Specialist Leader of Education in primary schools in the North East for more than 13 years.
-Kirstin is currently the Initial Teacher Education subject lead for Modern Foreign Languages, and also contributes to the English and Maths elements of our Education programmes.
-She is one of the module leaders for the Educational Research and Enquiry strand of the BA Primary Education programme.
+Kirstin is currently the Initial Teacher Education subject lead for English, as well as Languages.
+She is a module leader for the Educational Research and Enquiry strand of the BA Primary Education programme, and also leads a module on Northumbria's interdisciplinary Professional Doctorate programme in Health, Education and Society.

 Kirstin completed her MEd and EdD at the University of Newcastle, and also holds an MLitt in Latin American Literature.
-She has a particular interest in teacher research; perceptions and experiences of teaching and learning; and the role of student voice in developing pedagogy.
+She has a particular interest in innovative approaches for professional development, including simulation-based approaches; teacher research; perceptions and experiences of teaching and learning; and the role of student voice in developing pedagogy.

 Kirstin Mulholland